videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/stream-class/introduction.md

 import methods from './../data/stream-class/methods.json' import LinksGrid from '../../../../../src/theme/LinksGrid'

-Stream class is responsible for handeling audio, video and screen sharing streams.
+Stream class is responsible for handling audio, video and screen sharing streams.

 Stream class defines instance of audio, video and shared screen stream of participants.